(Above) Renovation by Sweeten Los Angeles general contractor Cecille

 How much does it cost to add a second story addition?

 Expect to pay at least $100,000 for a second-story addition, Tami said.
 Contractor Shannon put the starting cost at around $200 a square foot.
-In the experience of Sweeten L.A. contractor Bruce, he has done second-story additions for as low as $300 a square foot and up to $700 a square foot.
+Some Sweeten contractors in L.A. have completed second-story additions for as low as $300 a square foot and up to $700 a square foot.

 There are two central factors that will be the driving force in determining your budget: